 At a Titanic themed birthday party, you need an iceberg.
 LA Ice are pros at this!
 They can carve anything out of ice, and since the iceberg is really just a jagged lump of it, they will definitely smash this, no problem!
 Alternatively, you could hire a blow-up iceberg to put in the pool.
 Check with your local bounce house rental company if they do anything like Alibaba’s climbable iceberg pool float.
 It’s pretty pricey to purchase, so hiring is much better.
 It’s also quite huge, so make sure the pool is big enough – the kids need somewhere to land.

 4) Walk The Plank

 Though this might be generally thought of as a pirate themed party game, walking the plank can be done at a Titanic themed birthday party too.
 Rose did hang over the side of the ship after all.
 Just make sure the plant isn’t set up too high so that children don’t hurt themselves if they fall.
 You can also have a treasure hunt to find the Heart Of The Ocean.
 You can find imitation necklaces on Amazon.
-The kindly folk at Yombu can point you to a professional children’s entertainer that will keep the children entertained for an hour, and play 7-8 party games.

 5) Dress Up And Music

 Encourage guests to dress up, but don’t prescribe a specific character.
 Tell them they can opt for first class or third class passengers, waiters, musicians, or any of the sort of people that travelled and worked on the Titanic.
 This will ensure a great mix of characters at your party.
 Play music from 1912 – on old vinyl records if you can – or even go all out and hire a string quartet!

 These tips will help you throw a Titanic themed birthday party that’s simple to set up, but still looks impressive.
 There are tons of helpful resources out there (like this blog).
 Happy partying.